-Class 25/2 No. D5282 in BR Green livery with Small Yellow Panel
+Class 25/2 D5282 BR Green Small Yellow Panel

-Built: 1961 - 1967
+- Built: 1961 - 1967

-Constructed by: BR Derby, Crewe & Darlington Works and Beyer Peacock
+- Constructed by: BR Derby, Crewe & Darlington Works and Beyer Peacock

-Duties: mixed traffic
+- Duties: mixed traffic

 Following publication of the British Railways Modernization Plan in 1955, the British Rail Class 25 diesels were introduced into service in 1961 and were more powerful than the Class 24 Bo-Bo diesels introduced three years earlier.
 A total of 325 Class 25 Diesel Locomotives over several sub-types were built, most at BR Derby, but some were constructed at Crewe and Darlington with a further 26 built by Beyer Peacock of Manchester.